-This is a minimum Graylog setup that can be used for smaller, non-critical, or test setups.
-None of the components is redundant but it is easy and quick to setup.
+In a minimum Graylog deployment, all three components are installed on a single host.
+A minimum Graylog setup that can be used for smaller, non-critical, or test setups.

+None of the components are redundant but it is easy and quick to set up.